Church of the Holy Trinity, Košice: Construction

 In 1657, the Bishop of Eger, Benedict Kishdy, founded the first Košice University (Universitas Cassoviensis) close to the site.
-Later, the daughter-in-law of George I Rákóczi, Sofia Bathory, wife of George II Rákóczi, bought the ruins of the former Royal House with intention of building a church for the Jesuits there to make amends for the events of the Thirty Years' War.
+Later, the daughter-in-law of George I Rákóczi, Zsófia Báthory, wife of George II Rákóczi, bought the ruins of the former Royal House with intention of building a church for the Jesuits there to make amends for the events of the Thirty Years' War.
 In 1681, construction on the church finished and it was opened.

 Post-suppression

 On 21 July 1773, the Jesuits were expelled from the city as part of the suppression of the Society of Jesus.
 So in 1811, the church was given to Premonstratensians who currently administer the church.